geesawra/geesawra.industries/content/posts/mnt-reform.md

 Rockchip devices can boot from either SD or eMMC, so MNT had to engineer a way to boot _the Linux kernel_ from the embedded eMMC, but load the root filesystem from the NVMe drive.

-It's an okay solution, but not the most secure: even with an encrypted drive, the initramfs and kernel are left unencrypted.
+It's an okay solution, but not the most secure: even if you encrypt your main drive, the initramfs and kernel must remain unencrypted on the eMMC, potentially creating security vulnerabilities."

 ---